 Free two-day shipping is the most talked about benefit of Amazon Prime, but members also have the option of free same-day delivery in select locations (a growing list).
 There is a $35 minimum order.

-Amazon gives Prime members an early crack at its limited-time "Lightning Deals" -- 30 minutes before the general public.
-Lightning Deals are good only while supplies last, so this could mean the difference between scoring a deal and missing out.
+Amazon gives Prime members an early crack at its limited-time "Lightning Deals" — though inconsistent application have some users expressing skepticism.
+Officially, lightning Deals are good only while supplies last and could mean the difference between scoring a deal and missing out.

 Prime members get a discount on Amazon FreeTime Unlimited, a service that offers books, movies, shows, apps, and games designed for kids 3 to 12, with no ads or in-app purchases.
 Prime members pay $3 a month, a 40 discount from the standard $5 fee.

 Prime members (and anyone who shares the membership) can borrow a book a month for free from the Kindle Lending Library.
 But the book must be read on an Amazon Kindle Reader, Fire Tablet, or Fire Phone, not just a device with the Kindle app.
-Prime members are also automatically registered for Kindle First, allowing them to download and read select titles a month before the release date for free or at a reduced rate.
+Prime members are also automatically registered for Amazon First Reads, allowing them to download and read select titles a month before the release date for free or at a reduced rate.

-With Prime Pantry, members can have a 45-pound box of grocery and household items delivered for $6.
+With Prime Pantry, members can have grocery and household item orders of $40 or more delivered for $5.
 Weekly deals and discounts can increase savings.
 But shoppers won't find the giant sizes available at big-box retailers such as Costco or Sam's Club.
-Rather, the focus is on regular sizes -- a good deal for urban dwellers without a car or extra pantry space.
+Rather, the focus is on regular sizes — a good deal for urban dwellers without a car or extra pantry space.